jaycode/short_sale_volume/README.md

    old NASDAQ links for both NYSE and NASDAQ exchanges.
 The links as follows:
     - NASDAQ: https://old.nasdaq.com/screening/companies-by-name.aspx?letter=0&exchange=nasdaq&render=download
     - NYSE: https://old.nasdaq.com/screening/companies-by-name.aspx?letter=0&exchange=nyse&render=download
-3. Short Interest DAG: Pull short interest data from [Quandl's Financial Industry Regulatory Authority's short interest data](https://www.quandl.com/data/FINRA-Financial-Industry-Regulatory-Authority).
-Store the data in S3 server (or locally, depending on the setting in `config.cfg`).
+3. Short Interest DAG:
-4. Prices DAG: Pull pricing data from QuoteMedia, store as CSV.
+  - Pull short interest data from [Quandl's Financial Industry Regulatory Authority's short interest data](https://www.quandl.com/data/FINRA-Financial-Industry-Regulatory-Authority).
-5. Combine DAG: Combine the short interests and stock price data.
+  - Store the data in S3 server (or locally, depending on the setting in `config.cfg`).
-6. Once the data are combined, Cluster DAG continues to terminate the EMR cluster.
+  - Combine data from FINRA/NYSE and FINRA/NASDAQ exchanges (**Todo: There is also ORF exchange, but not sure where to get the list of stocks.
+Can anybody help?**)

 The pipeline is to be run once a day at 00:00.
 On the first run, it gets all data up to yesterday's date.
 In the following dates, we get one day of data for each day.